 I’ve never been much into gardening.
 Nonetheless, I believe the experience of cultivating your own fruits and vegetables is beautiful.
 Furthermore, the food is fresher and free of unknown chemicals.

 Sure, I would like to do and see so many things.
-However, I think nobody should leave this world without giving back a bit of the blessings they received.
-I believe touching people’s heart and leaving them with good memories of you is the best way to live.
+However, I think nobody should leave this world without giving back a bit of the blessing they received.
+I believe touching people’s hearts and leaving them with good memories of you is the best way to live.